robertostling/hnmt/README.md

 `PYTHONPATH` or uncomment the `sys.path.append(...)` line in `hnmt.py`.
 This is because `efmaral` does not yet have a proper installer (sorry).

-Then you can simply add `--alignment-loss` when training to activate this feature.
+Then you can simply add `--alignment-loss 0.1` when training to activate this feature (the number specifies the contribution of alignment/attention cross-entropy to the loss function).